IBM/kafka-quickstart-workshop/part2/README.md

-# Part 2
+# Part 2 - Basic Kafka Concepts

-In this part we will look at the most basics Kafka concepts.
+In this part, we will look at the most basics Kafka concepts.
 This follows on from [Part 1](../part1/README.md).

 ## Creating a topic

 A **topic** is a category or feed name to which records are published.
 To create a topic we need 4 things:

 - **Name:** A topic is referred by its name.
-It has to be unique within a cluster and must use alphanumerics plus a few symbols (`.`, `_` and `-`).
+It has to be unique within a cluster.
+Valid characters are alphanumerics plus a few symbols (`.`, `_` and `-`).

 - **Partition count:** Partitions are the units of scalability.
 Having multiple partitions allows distributing a topic across several brokers.
-However, Kafka only guarantees ordering within a partition.
+Kafka only guarantees ordering within a partition.

 - **Replication factor:** This specifies how many copies of the data are kept in the cluster.
 This value should not exceed the number of Kafka servers in the cluster.
 Let's set that to `3` for now.

-- **Configurations:** Some configurations can be applied by topic.
-If not specified, the broker defaults apply.
+- **Configurations:** [Some configurations](https://kafka.apache.org/documentation/#topicconfigs) can be applied per topic.
+If not specified, the broker defaults are used.

 Let's create our first topic.
-In a terminal navigate to the Kafka directory downloaded in the [pre-reqs](../part1/README.md) and then run the following:
+In a terminal, navigate to the Kafka directory downloaded in [pre-reqs](../part1/README.md) and then run the following:

 ```sh
 > bin/kafka-topics.sh --bootstrap-server ${BOOTSTRAP_SERVERS} \